leafnet/leafnet.github.io/README.md

 development course only.
 It's not meant for commercial purpose (yet).

-*Update: If you are wondering why the name of this repository is not related to its goal, then read this disclaimer:*
+*Update: If you are wondering why the name of this repository is not related to its goal, then read the following section:*
 # DISCLAIMER

 The original project goal has been abandoned and all the documents in side this